guyinatuxedo/nightmare/modules/25-heap/Readme.md

 ```
 0x0:    0x00     - Previous Chunk Size
 0x8:    0x21     - Chunk Size
-0x10:     "pada"     - Content of chunk
+0x10:     "panda"     - Content of chunk
 ```

 The previous chunk size (if it is set, which it isn't in this case) designates the size of a previous chunk in the heap layout that has been freed.
 The heap size in this case is `0x21`, which differs from the size we requested.
 That's because the size we pass to malloc, is just the minimum amount of space we want to be able to store data in.
 Because of the heap header, `0x10` extra bytes is added on `x64` systems (extra `0x8` bytes is added on `x86`) systems.
 Also in some instances it will round a number up, so it can deal with it better with things like binning.
 For instance if you hand malloc a size of `0x7f`, it will return a size of `0x91`.
 It will round up the size `0x7f` to `0x80` so it can deal with it better.
 There is an extra `0x10` bytes for the heap header.
 Also the `0x1` from both the `0x91` and `0x21` come from the previous in use bit, which just signifies if the previous chunk is in use, and not freed.